CONTEMPORARY ITALIAN LITERATURE AND PUBLISHING

 projection of cover images, and other paratextual elements.
 The final

-The lectures have open-ended questions for students, on
+The lectures are interspersed with open-ended questions for students, on

-topics that we will be dealt during classes.
-The answers will not be evaluated for a
+topics that we will be dealing with.
+The answers are not evaluated for the

 account the knowledge of contemporary Italian literature, and the oral

 examination, which will focus on materials developed during the course